alex-baumann-ur/TCGADownloadHelp/README.md

 - Click on the Cart symbol at the top to view the contents of the cart ([image](figures/tcga_gdc_cart_overview.png)).

 - Click on "Download Associated Data" ([image](figures/tcga_gdc_cart_ass_data.png)).
-Download the following files:
-    - Sample Sheet
-    - Metadata
-    - Optional: Clinical: TSV data for additional information
+Download the Sample Shee (and optional files like Clinical data or Metadata for additional information).

 - Click on "Download Cart" ([image](figures/tcga_gdc_cart_manifest.png)).
 Download the Manifest for a data download with the gdc-client tool.

 - Follow these steps every time for your new analyses, also when you have new aspects or file types to consider later on.

 ### 2.3.
 File locations for manifests and sample sheets
-- Create a local analysis folder and in this folder, a "sample_sheets" folder with sub-folders "clinical_data", "manifests", and "sample_sheets_prior"
+- In your local analysis folder, a "sample_sheets" folder with subdirectories "clinical_data", "manifests", and "sample_sheets_prior" is created by the pipeline.
+Please save the previously downloaded data (especially Manifest file, Sample Sheet) in the according folders.

 &emsp;&emsp;&ensp;<analysis_path>